 History is etched in the architectural framework of Seville.
 At street-level a latticework of cobbled alleyways swell into wide plazas, and above, minarets and cupolas peep out from a sea of tiled rooftops.

-Its illustrious history as home to the Christian monarchs, the second city of al-Andalus and the last real Moorish empire in Spain is paid tribute to in Seville’s three great monuments: La Giralda, the Catedral and the Alcázar.
+Its illustrious history as home to the Christian monarchs, the second city of al-Andalus and the last real Moorish empire in Spain is paid tribute to in Seville’s three great monuments: La Giralda Dropdown content, the Catedral Dropdown content and the Alcázar Dropdown content.

 Dominating the city’s skyline, the Almohad’s twelfth-century, 90m-tall La Giralda, now forms the bell tower of the Catedral – the largest Gothic church in the world and final resting place of Christopher Columbus.